Genetic Influences in Colorectal Cancer: Improving Patient Outcomes

 11:50

-Uncovering the gut? microbiome's role in colorectal cancer and emerging prevention tools
+Uncovering the gut microbiome's role in colorectal cancer and emerging prevention tools

 • Dietary factors influencing the gut microbiome: implications for colorectal cancer risk and prevention